YourBr0ther/pokenavi/README.md

     node server.js

 ### Authentic Attributes
-* Add second Type
-* Implement the new JSON format
+* Convert the Powershell to NodeJS
 * Successfully import the 80 bytes into PokeNavi

 ### Backend Development